A Crimea shipyard is on fire after a Ukrainian attack that damaged 2 ships and injured 24 people

 Ukraine’s RBC-Ukraine news outlet reported, citing unnamed sources in Ukrainian military intelligence, that an amphibious landing ship and a submarine were damaged in the attack.
 Some Russian messaging app channels made the same claim.

 There was no immediate comment from Ukrainian officials.
-Kyiv has acknowledged past attacks on Crimea, which Ukrainian President Voldymyr Zelenskyy has a goal of reclaiming, and avoided claiming responsibility for drone attacks on Moscow and other regions of Russia.
+Kyiv has acknowledged past attacks on Crimea but avoided claiming responsibility for drone attacks on Moscow and other regions of Russia.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine